SJSUSpring21/Road-accident-prediction-USA/README.md

 Choose the model which produces the most accuracy, precision and recall.

-In Our application we have finalized to use Random Forest by comparing with other models mentioned.
+In Our application we have finalized to use Linear Regression by comparing with other models mentioned.

 ### Persona :
 1. Travelers and drivers to find the accident severity of a place.